In A Nutshell

-Reach into the depths of the history room in your mind.
+Remember history class?
 You have lots of modern examples of people who have chosen to fight for justice rather than preserve their own safety.
 Consider Dr. Martin Luther King, Jr. or Gandhi, both advocates of civil disobedience and peaceful demonstrations, who were assassinated as a result of their fights against oppression.
 Or think about Nelson Mandela, who risked years in jail to stand up against the apartheid government in South Africa.